Akshit-ja/langchain-chains/README.md

-this are the codes for studying langchain components of Generative AI
+these are the codes for studying langchain components of Generative AI